Fishing With Garlic, An Underrated & Cheap Bait Attractant

 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

-Anglers are always searching for bait to catch more fish and some baits are less traditional than using maggots, corn, or worms.
-Many lakes and rivers are fished heavily, and over time fish do become smarter.
+Anglers are always searching for bait to catch more fish; some baits are less traditional than using maggots, corn, or worms.
+Many lakes and rivers are fished heavily, and fish become smarter over time.

-As anglers, we need to find baits that are different and unique that can stand out and get the edge and advantage over those standard baits that everyone uses.
+As anglers, we need to find different and unique baits that can stand out and get the edge and advantage over the standard baits everyone uses.

-So continuing on in our series of articles on unusual additives to baits such as fishing with spices, let us take an in-depth review of fishing with garlic.
+So continuing in our series of articles on unusual additives to baits, such as fishing with spices, let us take an in-depth review of fishing with garlic.

 Fishing With Garlic

-Garlic is another excellent way of attracting fish, adding it in various forms to your hookbait or to your feed can be a game changer.
+Garlic is another excellent way of attracting fish; adding it in various forms to your hookbait or feed can be a game changer.

-Anglers in the UK have used garlic for many years and are extremely popular amongst coarse anglers, especially when carp fishing.
-In the USA it is especially productive when used for catching species like catfish, bass, crappies, and trout too.
-Lots of other fish are attracted to it as they can’t help but inspect that strong smell.
+Anglers in the UK have used garlic for many years, and are extremely popular amongst coarse anglers, especially when carp fishing.
+It is especially productive in the USA for catching species like catfish, bass, crappies, and trout.
+Many other fish are attracted to it as they can’t help but inspect that strong smell.

 How To Use Garlic When Fishing?

-The most prolific way to use garlic when fishing is in the oil form or puree form.
-This is because it mixes better with your hookbaits or when added to your feed such as groundbait or dough balls.
+The most prolific way to use garlic when fishing is in oil or puree form.
+This is because it mixes better with your hookbaits or when added to your feed, such as groundbait or dough balls.

 These are the most effective way to use garlic in your fishing bait:

-Garlic, unlike using chili for fishing, comes in a few forms other than just powder.
-You can, of course, buy powder form and add it to your dough balls or ground baits as you would with turmeric or chili powder, but using a fresh version is more effective.
+Garlic, unlike using chilli for fishing, comes in a few forms other than just powder.
+You can, of course, buy powder form and add it to your dough balls or ground baits as you would with turmeric or chilli powder, but using a fresh version is more effective.

-You should use around 2 bulbs of garlic per 1 kg of groundbait or dough balls (don’t overdo it! – you need to get the balance right, too much will turn the fish away) and you can choose to mash it up finely or blend it down into a liquid paste.
-This method ensures all the juices and odors really come out and they are much stronger than the powder version.
+You should use around two bulbs of garlic per 1 kg of groundbait or dough balls (don’t overdo it! – you need to get the balance right, too much will turn the fish away), and you can choose to mash it up finely or blend it down into a liquid paste.
+This method ensures all the juices and odours come out and are much stronger than the powder version.

-If you are adding it to hookbaits then soaking your bait such as pellets in garlic paste is a good idea but I would also suggest adding some freshly mashed garlic to the mix right before you use it as it smells its strongest when it is first cut open.
+If you are adding it to hookbaits, soaking your bait, such as pellets, in garlic paste is a good idea, but I would also suggest adding some freshly mashed garlic to the mix right before you use it, as it smells its strongest when it is first cut open.

-If you plan to use it in an oil form then you can add it when you get to your fishing spot, oil tends to penetrate easily.
-Adding anise oil or garlic oil is the perfect way of preparing your pellets or boilies just before using them, which gives off an immediate aroma.
+If you plan to use it in an oil form, you can add it when you get to your fishing spot; oil tends to penetrate easily.
+Adding anise or garlic oil is the perfect way of preparing your pellets or boilies just before using them, giving off an immediate aroma.

-Personally, I find adding powder is not a cost-effective option but it does really work well if you add the powder to luncheon meat or spam the night before you go fishing.
+I find adding powder is not a cost-effective option, but it works well if you add the powder to luncheon meat or spam the night before you go fishing.

 What Fish Are Attracted To Garlic?

 Many fish love garlic.
-In the United States, bass, crappie, carp, and catfish are known to love baits doused with garlic oils or scented with garlic such as worms and dough balls.
-There are also many ready-made artificial baits that can be purchased with garlic added to them as an attractor.
+In the United States, bass, crappie, carp, and catfish are known to love baits doused with garlic oils or scented with garlic, such as worms and dough balls.
+Many ready-made artificial baits can be purchased with garlic added to them as an attractor.

 Garlic as Catfish Bait

 Catfish are probably one of the fish species that will be attracted to all smelly baits.
 Traditionally, chicken livers are the go-to for catfish bait.
-Since we know catfish are present in dark and poor visibility rivers and lakes they, therefore, hunt for their food using their senses of feel and smell to locate food.
-Strong flavors such as garlic, added in any form to your hookbaits, such as chicken livers, worms, and your favorite stink bait will always attract catfish.
+Since we know catfish are present in dark and poor visibility rivers and lakes, they hunt for their food using their senses of feel and smell to locate food.
+Strong flavours such as garlic, added in any form to your hookbaits, such as chicken livers, worms, and your favourite stink bait, will always attract catfish.

-Whether you are targeting channel catfish, blue catfish, or the European or Wells catfish then adding it to your current bait is going to have a positive result.
+Whether you are targeting channel catfish, blue catfish, or the European or Wells catfish, adding it to your current bait will have a positive result.

-In a powder form it can be added to meat baits such as those supermarket baits such as hotdogs and luncheon meat is a proven option for catfish.
+In powder form, it can be added to meat baits such as those supermarket baits such as hotdogs, and luncheon meat is a proven option for catfish.

 Do Bass Like Garlic?

-Being a predator they have a keen sense of smell, Bass use their sight, hearing, and smell to find prey.
-Bass can be picky, they are used to anglers’ baits but where garlic gives an advantage is to shield off any concerns and worries they may have due to its masking properties.
+Being a predator, they have a keen sense of smell.
+Bass use their sight, hearing, and smell to find prey.
+Bass can be picky, and over time they get used to anglers’ traditional baits, but where garlic gives an advantage is to shield off any concerns and worries they may have due to its masking properties.

 Do Carp Like Garlic?